Brown Discharge at 7 Weeks Pregnant

 Implantation Bleeding

-Implantation is when the fertilised egg implants onto the uterine wall.
+Implantation is when the fertilised egg implants into the uterine lining.

-Implantation can cause light brown discharge, light spotting and mild cramping.
+Implantation can cause light brown discharge, light spotting and mild cramping- called implantation cramping.

 You should consult your doctor if you feel concerned or worried about any pregnancy symptoms you experience during your pregnancy.

-If you experience heavy or bright red bleeding- especially if it is accompanied by abdominal cramping- you should consult your doctor immediately.
+If you experience heavy or bright red bleeding- especially if it is accompanied by abdominal cramping- you should consult your doctor immediately- as it may be a sign of a miscarriage.